 Dr. McDougall has cared for thousands of patients for almost 4 decades.
 His program not only promotes a broad range of dramatic and lasting health benefits but, most importantly, can also reverse serious illnesses including high blood pressure, heart disease, diabetes and others, all without the use of drugs.
 He is the author of “The Healthiest Diet on the Planet” as well as several other books.

 Dr. Caldwell Esselstyn

-In a previous post I talked about Beatriz, a friend of my wife and I, who had undergone cuadruple bypass heart surgery 7 years ago and a year later suffered complications.
+Previously I wrote about Beatriz, a friend of my wife and I, who had undergone cuadruple bypass heart surgery 7 years ago and a year later suffered complications.
 Although the cardiologists pretty much gave up hope on her recovery, thanks to my nutrition suggestions, today she is still alive and “kicking”.
 It was Dr. Esselstyn´s NY Times bestseller, “Prevent and Reverse Heart Disease” that had a lot to do with her acceptance of the challenge to change her eating habits.
 It is also the book behind Bill Clinton´s life changing diet.

 Dr. Esselstyn has been associated with the Cleveland Clinic since 1968.
 During that time, he has served as President of the Staff and as a member of the Board of Governors.
 He chaired the Clinic’s Breast Cancer Task Force and headed its Section of Thyroid and Parathyroid Surgery.
 He is a Fellow of the American College of Cardiology.